jainiejose/Basic-data-cleaning-in-Excel/README.md

 * CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 * Country: Country name.
 Nominal, the name of the country where each customer resides.

+### Goal of this project:
+Cleaning data in excel depends on what the data is to be used for.
+However, for the purpose of this project, data was cleaned to ensure that all rows and columns are properly readable and filled with necessary information.

 ### Credits: